fabferri/az-pattern/ubuntu-desktop-gnome/Readme.md

 Runtime to execute the custom script extension is about 10 minutes.
 The full deployment of VM takes longer.

 **Note:**<br>
 When you connect to the VM via RDP, the desktop looks different from local login.
-The GNOME dock isn't present on the home screen and in GNOME desktop setting is not presente the **Appearance** option<br>
+The GNOME dock isn't present on the home screen and in GNOME desktop setting is not presente the **Appearance** option. <br>
 A way to solve the issue is to login in the VM and paste the following code in the file called **.xsessionrc** <br>
 ```bash
 cat <<EOF > ~/.xsessionrc